alexmcqueen/spc-pbi-deneb/README.md

 ### Params
 A number of parameters are defined to make it easier to work with the code.
+#### MinimumDataPoints
+The minimum number of data points needed to show SPC rules.
+The default is set to 15.
+If the threshold is not met then points will not show as improvement / concern or common cause.
+Variation and assurance icons will be swapped in for defaults.
 #### SplitMarkers
 Defines if the marker showing when a point is improving, of concern or common cause can be split.
 Sometimes a marker can be part of both an improvement and concern group. if this is set to true then a marker can show a split circle.
 If set to false and a data point is part of both an improvement and concern group, it will show as improving.